aishwaryspanwar/SellerStudio.ai/README.md

 # SellerStudio.ai

 Upload a product image and let our AI detect and extract the item.
-Choose from AI-generated mannequin or live-model templates, then get high-resolution mockups of your product worn by a model from multiple angles—ready for your online catalog.
+Choose from AI-generated mannequin or live-model templates, then get high-resolution mockups of your product worn by a model from multiple angles ready for your online catalog.

 ## Development Checklist